nopeless/whatever/README.md

-# Card Matching game for CIT 270
+# Card Memory Matching Game

 ## Project Description
 Our group project for CIT270 is a memory match card game where the user can start a game and select two cards from a set of 16 face-down cards on the screen.
 The chosen cards will be flipped over, revealing the images underneath.
 If the images match, the cards will remain face-up, and the user will earn points.
 If they don't match, the cards will flip back to the blank side, and the user can pick another pair of cards to try again.